Tensor-train methods for sequential state and parameter learning in state-space models: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Sergey Dolgov, Rob Scheichl and Olivier Zahm for many fruitful discussions about the tensor-train and sparse polynomial methods.
+We would like to thank Sergey Dolgov, Rob Scheichl and Olivier Zahm for many fruitful discussions about the tensor trains and sparse polynomials.
 This work was supported in part by the Australian Research Council under the grant DP210103092.